-Last week, Heidi posted a delicious-looking chickpea and bulgur recipe that reminded me of a forgotten tub of bulgur that’s been sitting in my pantry.
+Last week, viagra Heidi posted a delicious-looking chickpea and bulgur recipe that reminded me of a forgotten tub of bulgur that’s been sitting in my pantry.
 I had every intention of making her recipe, but I found a big bag of beautiful French lentils (how’s that for alliteration?) cozying up to the bulgur and grabbed those instead.

 I should use bulgur more often.
 It has a low glycemic index, which helps keep energy levels from spiking and crashing and it cooks quickly — always useful.
 I also had a can of coconut milk, which pairs beautifully with curry.
 I wanted the spice of Thai food and the warming aroma of Indian food, so I used both Thai red curry paste and Maharajah-style curry powder to flavor the broth.
 Everything was brightened with fresh lime juice, cilantro and mint.
 I love how flavorful and nutritious this meal turned out, and I’m sure my husband loved that he only had to wash one pot.